About the Gallery

 Although it fell into disuse through the 1990's, many Cranbury residents felt that its use as a Community Center for the Arts should be revived with the 2000-2001 renovation of the building when the "Old School" was re-dedicated as the new Town Hall.
 Gourgaud Gallery re-opened its doors to the Public, concurrent with the building's rededication, on October 14, 2001, as New Jersey's only municipally operated gallery.
 The Inaugural Exhibit, "Reflections of the Old School", was a mixed media presentation of images of the building, past and present, by over twenty local artists

 Since January 2003, the Gourgaud Gallery has featured a new exhibit every month; each exhibit opens with a First Sunday Artist's Reception.
 There are no charges for either application or entry, and a 20% donation will be taken from any art sales for Cranbury Arts Council programs, classes and events.
-Artists are encouraged to apply for an exhibit by completing an application, which can be obtained in the gallery, or at the link to the left.
+Artists are encouraged to apply for an exhibit by completing an application, which can be obtained in the gallery.

 In 2006, the Township leased the Gourgaud Gallery to the Cranbury Arts Council, a non-profit organization dedicated to supporting and promoting the arts.
-The Gallery continues to operate on the same principles - the availability for artists to exhibit their visual, musical and spoken works in a professional, dignified environment, and the opportunity for the public to view or hear such artistic works in what has, indeed, become Cranbury's Center for the Arts.
+The Gallery continues to offer the availability for artists to exhibit their visual, musical, and spoken works in a professional environment, with the opportunity for the public to view and hear artistic works in what has, indeed, become Cranbury's Center for the Arts.